The Liat Portal Method for Reading: A New Way to Read Online

 We need a new way to teach reading in the digital world.
 It’s a must.

 Please fasten your seatbelts and subscribe.
+We are taking off.

 Liat

-In this journey, I weave together episodes from my life with the rich tapestry of Israeli culture through music, food, arts, entrepreneurship, and more.
-I write over the weekends and evenings and publish these episodes as they unfold, almost like a live performance.
+I weave together episodes from my life with the richness of Israeli and American culture through music, food, the arts, architecture, fiction, wellness, entertainment, education, technology, entrepreneurship, cybersecurity, supply chain, and more.
+I write on weekends and evenings and share each episode as it unfolds, almost like a live performance.

 Good insight 😌 Can i translate part of this article into Spanish with links to you and a description of your newsletter?